Early on during the Pandemic, I learned the term the term “moral fatigue.”

 Ultimately, I know that while these technical skills can help me, I can best benefit from the adaptive challenge of getting on the balcony and remembering who it is we are making decisions for.
 Our alumni are people we care about, people in a place unknown to us, who have experienced loss and people to whom we have made a lifetime commitment.
 Remembering who these decisions are for gives me the courage of my convictions to venture into the unknown with and for them.

-WGF Alum Ruthie Warshenbrot (Class 23) is the Director of the Wexner Field Fellowship.
-She can be reached here.
+WGF/DS Alum Ruthie Warshenbrot (Class 23) is the Director of the Wexner Field Fellowship.